motla/ftdi-d2xx/docs/FTDI_Device.md

 ▸ **readEE**(`word_offset`): `Promise`<`number`\>

-Read a value from an EEPROM location
+Reads a value from an EEPROM location

 #### Parameters